Benefits & Programs

 The general rule is that if you do not have sufficient full-term credits (over six - "greater than 50%") to gain Chapter 33 BAH benefits, and you need fast-track classes to gain BAH, you should take approved classes in both fast-track periods to maintain BAH payment for the entire term.

-Veteran students, who receive benefits under Chapters 30, 1606 and 1607, must verify their enrollment on or after the last day of each month.
+Veteran students who receive benefits under Chapters 30 or 1606 must verify their enrollment on or after the last day of each month.
 Veterans receive an award letter from the VA Regional Processing Center in Muskogee, OK, after certification of enrollment in authorized courses.
 Once this is received, the student can self-certify.
 To insure prompt payment of benefits you must remember to certify every month, even if your class(es) ended before the end of the month.
 The earliest that verification can be done is the last day of the month.
 Monthly verification (self-certification) can be done via one of the following two ways: Internet - WAVE (Web Automated Verification of Enrollment): Easiest and shows detailed information about YOUR benefits.
 Follow this link for more information.

 Telephone - Using Interactive Voice Response (IVR) 1 (877) 823-2378